arrjayreign/01/README.md

 ***
 ⤷    u can call me jay/rj, or even tang

-㆐    i'm bisexual, genderfluid, and ambiamorous wit 2 partners.
+㆐    i'm bisexual, genderfluid, and ambiamorous wit 2 partners. (we're all dating irl)

 ㆐    self-diagnosed with social anxiety bt ik i do have it. just dont have enough to get diagnosed by a professional </3.